 It might sound obvious, but make sure you do your research (both about TJX and the programme you’re applying for).
 The research you do upfront will help you throughout the whole process.
 After all, you need to understand what you’re applying for to understand how you’re a good fit for it, and how it’s a good fit for you.

 2. Come and meet us

 You can find out more about us online, by visiting our stores, and by reading about us in the media.
 But one of the best ways to find out more about what it’s like to work here is to speak to the people who already do.
-Come along to one of our events to meet members of the team and find out more.
+We host events where you can come along to meet members of the team and find out more.

 3. Apply early

 We recruit on a rolling basis, so we don’t have set application deadlines.
 This also means that we recruit on a first-come-first-served basis.
 The earlier you apply, the greater chance you have of being successful.